 The Lathe of Scray is a wide territory which embraces both the north and south Kent coasts and there is no single emblem that naturally represents this somewhat diverse division of the county.
 Scray was formed by the merger of Milton and Wye however and each of these is associated with a distinct local emblem.
 The council of Sittingbourne and Milton was awarded arms in 1949 which included a green wyvern

-this had been previously used by the council in Milton Regis and stood for the defence against Danish and later invaders, with an obvious reference to the arms of Wessex, the bulwark in the struggle against Danish invasion.
+this had been previously used by the council in Milton Regis and stood for the defence against Danish and later invaders, with an obvious reference to the emblem of Wessex, the bulwark in the struggle against Danish invasion.
 The town of Wye is overlooked by a chalk hill, into which the outline of a crown has been carved

 The combination of these two devices, using a distinctive green and white colour scheme that reflects the colours of both original emblems, thus symbolises the combined localities that make the Lathe of Scray.